hummmblelu/DNBGFA/README.md

 This repository contains impelementations of DNBGDA l[1].

 To run the code, you need to prepare two R objects X, and m_len.
 X is the list of term-document matrix (tm package) and m_len denoces number of documents from each source at eatch time stamp.
+Note that all the matrices in X should be sharing the same vocabularies, therefore, they should of the same number of rows.
 You can load the example dataset in R to get familiar with the required format:

 ```
 load("example_data.RData")
+str(X)
+str(m_len)
 ```

 After preparing the objects, you can load the required functions by